 The diagnosis of autism spectrum disorder is applied based on analysis of all behaviors and their severity.

 How common is autism?

-In 2018, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 59 births in the United States – twice as great as the 2004 rate of 1 in 125 – and almost 1 in 54 boys.
+In March 2020, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
+The report concluded that the prevalence of autism had risen to 1 in every 54 births in the United States – twice as great as the 2004 rate of 1 in 125.

 What causes ASD?

 We do not know all of the causes of ASD.
 However, we have learned that there are likely many causes for multiple types of ASD.
 There may be many different factors that make a child more likely to have an ASD, including environmental and genetic factors.

 Most scientists agree that genes are one of the risk factors that can make a person more likely to develop ASD.

 Vaccines have no effect on risk.
 Each family has a unique experience with an autism diagnosis, and for some it corresponds with the timing of their child’s vaccinations.
 At the same time, scientists have conducted extensive research over the last two decades to determine whether there is any link between childhood vaccinations and autism.
 The results of this research is clear: Vaccines do not cause autism.
 The American Academy of Pediatrics has compiled a comprehensive list of this research.